zyedidia/micro/runtime/help/options.md

 * `hlsearch`: highlight all instances of the searched text after a successful search.
-This highlighting can be turned off via `UnhighlightSearch` action or toggled on/off via `ToggleHighlightSearch` action.
+This highlighting can be turned off via `UnhighlightSearch` action (triggered by Esc key by default) or toggled on/off via `ToggleHighlightSearch` action.
 Note that these actions don't change `hlsearch` setting.
-After the next search the highlighting is turned on again.
+   As long as `hlsearch` is set to true, after the next search the highlighting is turned on again.

 	default value: `false`